 Policy Leaders Fellow Alumna, Centre for Science and Policy

 In June 2021, Katrina Williams took up a new post in Defra to bring together all its work on international trade and international environmental and biodiversity issues.

 Previously, Katrina served as the Director General for External Affairs in the Scottish Government following her posting as Deputy Permanent Representative to the EU from March 2017.

-Katrina Williams has been UK Deputy Permanent Representative to the EU since March 2017.
-Previously, she was Director General, International and Growth at the Department for Business, Energy and Industrial Strategy (BEIS) and prior to this she was Director General for International, Science and Resilience at the Department of Energy and Climate Change (DECC).
+Katrina was a Director General, International and Growth at the Department for Business, Energy and Industrial Strategy (BEIS) and prior to this she was Director General for International, Science and Resilience at the Department of Energy and Climate Change.

 To read about Katrina's experience as a Policy Fellow in Cambridge see here.